opsmtn-public/maas-scripts/docs/bootstrap-server.md

 # Bootstrap a server

 ## Overview
+This documentation is for maas 2.4.2.
 Use MAAS (http://maas.io) to take control of a server and perform these steps:
 * Update firmware.
 This can include BIOS, idrac, hba, raid controllers or other hardware
 * Collect a report of all attached hardware and firmware
 * Configure server hardware components such as RAID grouping or NIC channel bonding

 ## Prerequisites
-* A github deploy key has been generated with access to the bct-maas repo
 * Maas region controller and rack controller have been installed and are running on the same server.
-We refer to this server as <jumpbox1>
+We refer to this server as `jumpbox1`. <https://maas.io/install>
-* the bct-maas repo is checked-out onto jumpbox1.
-We refer to this path as <bct-maas>
+* the git repo is checked-out onto jumpbox1.
+We refer to this path as <maas-scripts>
-* You have access to reach http://<jumpbox1>:5240.
+* You have access to reach http://jumpbox1:5240.
 This can be direct access or via an ssh port forward.
 * You have login credentials to MAAS
+* Server to bootstrap is configured to boot via PXE via a connected NIC
+* DHCP is forwarded from server's VLAN to `jumpbox1`'s network.

 ## Procedure

 ### 1. Use the MAAS web GUI to commission machine(s)

 * access the MAAS web gui at http://<jumpbox1>:5240
 * select "machines"
-* Find your server within the list.
-You may need to network boot the server in order to have maas discover it.
+* Find your server within the list with a Status of New.
+You will need to network boot the server in order to have maas discover it.
 Network booting is usually enabled in the factory settings.
 * Select "take action"
 * select "commission"
 * check "update firmware"
-* select any additional commissioning scripts you want to apply to this server
+* select any `Hardware tests` you want to apply to this server
 * select "commission machine"